 PETÉN, Guatemala (Achieve3000, February 7, 2020).
-Over 1,500 years ago, when their empire was at its height, the Maya people built vast stone cities.
+Over 1,500 years ago, when their empire was at its pinnacle, the Maya people built vast stone cities.
 Thousands of homes were arranged around plazas and courtyards, as were intricately decorated palaces, tombs, and temple-pyramids.
 It was the kind of urban planning that suggests a sophisticated culture steeped in art, mathematics, and science.
 But then, in the late 8th and 9th centuries, the Maya abandoned their cities.
 They left behind a civilization that had flourished for almost six centuries-and a host of unanswered questions.

-The Maya empire has long intrigued scientists, who are continuing to uncover pieces of the past.
-The most recent discoveries have been particularly wondrous because of their sheer number, the high-tech tools used to locate them, and the revelations they provide.
+The Mesoamerican empire has long intrigued scientists, who are continuing to uncover pieces of the past.
+The most recent discoveries have been particularly wondrous because of their sheer number, the high-tech tools used to locate them, and the revelations they provide about this lost civilization.

-In areas of southern Mexico, Guatemala, Belize, Honduras, and El Salvador, which are home to millions of Maya descendants, many ancient Maya architectural wonders still exist.
-For example, stepped, flat-topped pyramids rise throughout the region.
-Regular archaeological explorations and excavations of Maya sites began in the 1830s.
-But many ruins have remained hidden.
+In areas of southern Mexico, Guatemala, Belize, Honduras, and El Salvador, which are home to millions of Maya descendants, many ancient

+Photo credit: AP/Karla

-Ortega/Mexico's National Institute of Anthropology and History
+Ortega/Mexico's National Institute of

+Anthropology and History

-Archeologists found Maya artifacts in the Cave of the Jaguar God, including bowls, ceramic incense holders, decorated plates, and other items.
+Archeologists found Maya artifacts in

+the Cave of the Jaguar God,

+including bowls, ceramic incense

+holders, decorated plates, and other